-Fortunately, the current problems associated with examining a patent application in relation to patent eligibility is limited primarily to life science technologies or computer related technologies.
+Fortunately, the current problems associated with examining a patent application in relation to patent eligibility are limited primarily to life science technologies or computer-related technologies.
 Other technological arts including mechanical arts have not been affected by this.

-The USPTO and the courts use a two step analysis to determine eligibility for patent protection explained in Mayo and Alice.
-Under the current two step Mayo/Alice analysis, the USPTO and the courts are to determine under step 1, if the claimed invention is directed to one of the judicial exceptions, specifically, abstract idea, law of nature or natural phenomenon.
+The USPTO and the courts use a two-step analysis to determine eligibility for patent protection explained in Mayo and Alice.
+Under the current two-step Mayo/Alice analysis, the USPTO and the courts are to determine under step 1, if the claimed invention is directed to one of the judicial exceptions, specifically, abstract idea, the law of nature, or natural phenomenon.
 If so, then under step 2, the USPTO and the courts are to look to see if there is “something more” that would transform the claimed invention eligible for patent protection.

 Patent prosecutor’s perspective on the problems